Kubernetes at home for fun and education

 Project philosophy

 There are many ways to install Kubernetes locally but for simplicity we’ll follow Ubuntu’s recommended MicroK8s installation recipes.
 With just a few commands we will setup a Kubernetes single node locally.
-For all further installs we’ll primarily use helm commands so we are very close to what you’d do in a cloud environment.
 For more complex setups including Multi-Host Multi-Cluster on a pile of Raspberrys see also the installation variants.

 Requirements